asimondev/amon/docs/amon_filter.md

 ## EXAMPLES

+### USER Filter
 `amon -f "USER:SYS"`

 AMON will start in interactive mode and will limit the sessions in the corresponding windows to the SYS user sessions only.
+Usually would like to see the SYS user sessions, so you could start AMON with this filter and go to the session view (*s*) immediately:

+`amon -f "user:SYS" -w s`

+### PROGRAM Filter

+Sometimes you would like check the sessions started with specific program.
+For instance, you can use this command to check for the SQL*Plus session:

+`amon -f "program:sqlplus%" -w s`

+### Advanced Filters

 `amon -o s -f "-service:%BACKGROUND%" -f "program:sqlplus%" -f "+-program:amon%"`